Luis Sepúlveda: Biography

 In 1982, he came in contact with Greenpeace and worked until 1987 as a crew member on one of their ships.
 He later acted as coordinator between various branches of the organization.
 His environmental activism then continued after he left Greenpeace.
 For example, he was a strong advocate for environmental protection in his beloved Patagonia, the subject of some of his most popular works.

 In 1988 he won the Tigre Juan Award for his novel Un viejo que leía novelas de amor, and in 2009 he won the Premio Primavera de Novela for his novel La sombra de lo que fuimos.
 He wrote novels, children's books, and travel guides.
 He was also a film writer and director.

 On March 1, 2020, after returning from a conference in Portugal, he was confirmed as the first man in the Asturias region of Spain to be infected by COVID-19.
 By March 11, it was reported that Sepúlveda was in critical condition, that he was in an induced coma with assisted breathing due to multiple organ failure in an Oviedo hospital.
 He died on April 16 due to the virus.

+Sepúlveda had six children, one girl and five boys, three of them born during his time in Hamburg.
+At the time of his death, he was married to the Chilean poet Carmen Yáñez; they had married in 1968, separated in 1971, resumed their life together in 1997 and remarried in 2004.
+She has written a book about their life together, Un amore fuori dal tempo – La mia vita con Lucho.

 Critical reception

 Sepúlveda's work has received particular attention for its contributions to discussions of environmental issues in Latin America.
 Laura Barbas-Rhoden contends that The Old Man Who Read Love Stories critiques environmentally destructive neocolonial modernization schemes.
 Scott M. DeVries asserts that several moments in The Old Man Who Read Love Stories "articulate an environmentalist ideology from the perspective of the Spanish American novela de la selva."
 Jonathan Tittler compares the environmental ethics and narrative structure of The Old Man Who Read Love Stories with Mario Vargas Llosa's The Storyteller.
 Juan Gabriel Araya Grandón describes Sepúlveda's 1994 novel Mundo del fin del mundo (World at the End of the World) as an eco-narrative based on a critical discourse that addresses the fundamental tension between environmentalist and extractivist forces.
-Adrian Taylor Kane argues that The Old Man Who Read Love Stories and World at the End of the World undermine the Eurocentric notion of modernity proffered by Domingo Faustino Sarmiento in his 1845 treatise Civilización y barbarie o vida de Juan Facundo Quiroga by ironically inverting Sarmiento’s concept of civilization and barbarism.
+Adrian Taylor Kane argues that The Old Man Who Read Love Stories and World at the End of the World undermine the Eurocentric notion of modernity proffered by Domingo Faustino Sarmiento in his 1845 treatise Civilización y barbarie o vida de Juan Facundo Quiroga by ironically inverting Sarmiento's concept of civilization and barbarism.